 It is based on the minimum wage in India including an annual return to education of 5.8%12.
 Thus, the financial value is the estimated annual potential outcome of the children when they graduate.
 With this also lies the assumption that the children would not earn an income if they hadn't attended school.
 As this assumption may not hold entirely an adjustment to the measure is included.
-However, as the children lived on the street before moving into the hostels, it is reasonable to think that they would not have had a real income if they had not lived at LittleBigHelp's hostels.
+However, as the children lived on the street before moving into the hostels, it is reasonable to think that they would have had an unstable income and limited earning opportunities if they had not lived at LittleBigHelp's hostels.